nt246/NTRES6940-data-science/lecture_notes/lesson5-data-wrangling1.md

 For some things, base-R is more straight forward, and we’ll show you that too.
-Whenever we use a function that is from the tidyverse, we will prefix it so you’ll know for sure.
+Whenever we use a function that is from the tidyverse, we will prefix it so you’ll know for sure. <br>

 ### Setup